farirpgs/fari-app/lib/srds/fate-core.md

 Here are some stunts that stack:

-{example}

-Advanced Warmaster. (requires Warmaster.)
+- Advanced Warmaster. (requires Warmaster.)
 When you’re fighting anyone who is armed with a sword, you get a further +2 bonus to creating an advantage using Warmaster.
-Scion of the Court. (requires Child of the Court.)
+- Scion of the Court. (requires Child of the Court.)
 When you overcome an obstacle with Child of the Court, you may additionally create a situation aspect that describes how the general attitude turns in your favor.
 If anyone wants to try and get rid of this aspect, they must overcome Fair (+2) opposition.
-Advanced Ritualist. (requires Ritualist.)
+- Advanced Ritualist. (requires Ritualist.)
 You gain a +2 bonus when you use Lore in place of another skill during a challenge.
 This allows you to use Lore twice in the same challenge.

 ##### Branching Effects